Drums, cymbals, percussion

 Since then, I’ve never missed a tour, and I somehow managed to foster (NOTE: not FORCE) an (almost) equally huge fan in my wife, Brandi (although I’ll admit she probably knows more lyrics than me).
 There is no band on planet Earth that means more to me than Rush.
 I can go on and on until I’m blue in the face as to why I feel they are the greatest band there ever has been or ever will be, but this bio is already long enough, so I’ll spare you all the geekery and digress.

-With that said, I am proud of our band and very thankful to have found four other amazing musicians and people who share my vision for Solar Federation.
+With that said, I am proud of our band and very thankful to have found three other amazing musicians and people who share my vision for Solar Federation.
 I hope you all enjoy our humble interpretation of the soundtrack to my life!

 “All this machinery